gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 - message 4 - mouse button

-Of note: we will not be capturing other user input events (keyboard or mouse wheel/scroll), as they are not necessary for playback.
+Of note: we will not be capturing other user input events (keyboard or mouse wheel/scroll), as:

+1. They are not necessary for playback.
 The result of keyboard input or scrolling captured in the session's PNG frames instead.
+2. The keyboard input may contain sensitive information, like passwords.

 We do, however, need to capture mouse movement and button clicks, as the RDP bitmaps sent from the Windows desktop do _not_ include the mouse cursor